 MedCheck Urgent Care is ready and equipped to treat patients of all ages.
 We see adults with sprained ankles, toddlers with fevers, and teenagers with sore throats.
 Our medical staff are experienced in treating individuals of all ages.

 MedCheck Urgent Care treats a wide range of injuries, illnesses, and other conditions, while providing a variety of diagnostic and screening services.
-We have both X-ray and on-site laboratory services for your convenience.
+We have X-ray and point-of-care testing for your convenience.
 You can see a more inclusive list of services on our Services page.

-The cost of urgent care is also far less than what patients pay in the emergency department, and generally the wait times are much shorter.
+Many people prefer urgent care because the cost is far less than what patients pay in the emergency department, and generally the wait times are much shorter.

 MedCheck Urgent Care is a great option if you need to be seen before you can get an appointment with your primary care provider.
 However, urgent care is a supplement to primary care, and should not be used as a replacement for your ongoing relationship with your regular doctor.

 In Case of Emergency

 Call 911 immediately if your medical condition is severe or life-threatening, or have someone bring you to the closest Emergency Room immediately.
 The nearest Emergency Room is located at Speare Memorial Hospital, 16 Hospital Road, Plymouth, NH.
 The nearest Emergency Room to our Meredith location is located at Concord Hospital, 80 Highland St, Laconia, NH.
 Learn whether you should go to Urgent Care or the Emergency Room.